Effective Date: 25 May 2018

 2. What’s the point of this policy?

-2.1 This policy tells you how we deal with your “personal data” (i.e. technical term for information about any identified or identifiable living person).
-Please read on to find out what kinds of personal data we collect, how we use and protect it, to whom we disclose it and how you can access and rectify it.
+2.1 This policy tells you how we deal with your personal data.
+Please read on to find out what kinds of personal data we collect, how we collect it, why we collect it and our legal basis for doing so, how we protect it, to whom we disclose it, your rights in respect of it and how long we keep it.

 2.2 Please do not use our website unless you are completely happy with this policy.
 If you do use our website, we will assume that you do accept it.